Getting a Learnerís Permit

 Q: How often will my student have lessons?

-A: We will schedule your studentís first lesson within three weeks of their obtaining a learnerís permit.
+A: We will schedule your studentís first lesson as soon as possible after they obtain a learnerís permit.
 The second and third lessons will be spread out over the course of six months, to allow adequate time for your student to practice skills with you.
-Students under the age of 18 years must hold their learnerís permit for six months before taking the driving test for their license.
+Students under the age of 18 years must hold their learnerís permit for six months and one day before taking the driving test for their license.

 Q: What kind of vehicle will my student be driving during lessons?